 Dos & Don’ts (great list with links)

-Generally, the biggest risk factors for getting into serious trouble or bodily harm anywhere in the world are (1) taking unnecessary risks, (2) consumption of alcohol (and/or drugs), (3) crossing streets (or otherwise being in them), (4) jumping into or being in water, (5) being high up on something (e.g., ledge, wall, balcony, cliff), (6) getting involved with the wrong people, (7) night/darkness, and (8) being alone.
+Generally, the biggest risk factors for getting into serious trouble or bodily harm anywhere in the world are (1) taking unnecessary risks, (2) consumption of alcohol (and/or drugs, which are strictly prohibited), (3) crossing streets (or otherwise being in them), (4) jumping into or being in water, (5) being high up on something (e.g., ledge, wall, balcony, cliff, waterfall), (6) getting involved with the wrong people, (7) night/darkness, and (8) being out alone.

 Building codes may not be closely followed or enforced, so, for example, do not lean on railings or windows, including in our hotel and on balconies.
 Scooters, motorbikes, and motorcycles can also be quite dangerous, whether as driver, passenger, cyclist, or pedestrian, especially considering variable road conditions, driving on the left side of roads, rain and slick roads, widespread DUI, and aggressive Thai driving styles (according to the World Health Organization, Thailand has the second highest rate of road fatalities, after Libya, in the world, mostly due to motorbikes).

-Locks should be used on bags and hotel room doors should always be locked, whether one is inside or out.
+Locks should be used on bags and hotel room doors should always be locked, whether one is inside or out of the room.
 Money and important documents should be stored in a waist pouch, zipped or buttoned pocket, or otherwise in a way that would be difficult to snatch or pickpocket, especially while shopping, in crowded areas, in touristy zones, or while otherwise distracted.
 Never leave any bags or valuables unattended outside of the hotel room.

 Try not to put your belongings down (e.g., wallet, pouch, passport, keys, money, glasses, phone, camera, bank card, etc.) when you’re out, as it’s very easy to get distracted or otherwise forget, and always be sure to look back before you leave a place (e.g., restaurant, cafe, store, stall, taxi/tuk-tuk, office, counter, ATM, changing room, floor, internet cafe, someone else’s room, pool, lobby, etc.) to make sure you haven’t left any of your belongings behind.

-Violent confrontational crime is very low in Thailand, but stealthy crime like pickpocketing and purse snatching is fairly common (I now carry an extra decoy/dummy wallet with a small amount of money in it when I travel, keeping more important things further protected).
+Violent confrontational crime is very low in Thailand, but stealthy crime like pickpocketing and purse snatching is fairly common (I sometimes carry an extra decoy/dummy wallet/pouch with a relatively small amount of money in it when I travel, keeping more important things further protected).

 Moon Muang Soi Jet (address for taxi)